popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Simulation is one of the key tools in population genetics, but can be unexpectedly challenging and has many hidden pitfalls for the unwary population geneticist.
 Its broad use and usefulness makes it imperative that simulations are implemented correctly at the most basic level - the parameters describing the species.
-The following tutorial presents the rationales for
+The following tutorial presents the rationales for:
 1) when whole-genome simulations meant to realistically model a species of interest add utility beyond simple simulations representing a few generic loci;
 2) the necessary input data with respect to the goal of the analysis; and
 3) choosing what input data to use, and when it is of sufficient quality.

 ##  Whole-genome simulations: when do we need them?

-When whole genome simulation is discussed, it can refer to simulating one or a few chromosomes of particular interest in their entirety, or indeed simulating all chromosomes of a species.
+When a whole-genome simulation is discussed, it can refer to simulating one or a few chromosomes of particular interest in their entirety, or indeed simulating all chromosomes of a species.
 These present different issues, the most important of which come into play in simulating *whole chromosomes*.

-It certainly seems "more realistic" to simulate a chromosome that matches the real one, but strict agreement is not always desirable.
+It certainly seems "more realistic" to simulate a chromosome that matches the real one, but strict agreement is not always attainable, sometimes even not desirable.
 For instance, we should not ask that a simulation have polymorphic sites at precisely the same genomic positions observed in a real dataset, since it is these patterns of polymorphism themselves that we want to compare to the real data.
-Similarly, most simulations today do not use a reference sequence, since most population-level summaries of genetic variation do not take into account nucleotide identity.
+Similarly, most simulations today do not use a reference genome sequence, since most population-level summaries of genetic variation do not take into account nucleotide identity.
 (However, this may change in the future.)

 In any simulation, even neutral ones, linkage induces correlations between nearby parts of a chromosome.
 This has multiple important consequences for simulations.
-First, linkage (correlations in transmission and inheritance between adjacent parts of the chromosome) decreases the amount of variation in a chromosome simulated as a single continuous stretch, compared to simulating multiple smaller fragments that add up to the same length.
+First, linkage decreases the amount of variation in a chromosome simulated as a single continuous stretch, compared to simulating multiple smaller fragments that add up to the same length.
 That is, treating a 100Mb chromosome as 100 independent 1Mb chunks of chromosome artificially increases the amount of independence in the data.
 This may be misleading if the scale of linkage is long: